HackYourFuture-CPH/js-projects/projects/currency-converter/currency-converter.md

 Continue with the format of the object you used last week or improve it and refactor!

 - [ ] List: Traverse through your array of the currency rate objects, and display them in a grid of items containing all the relevant details.
-- [ ] Implement a function to find a specific currency rate, searching by the currency `from` or `to`.
+- [ ] Implement a function to find a specific currency rate, searching by the currency `from` or `to`. <br/>
+      Basically, it is just a search function!
+With a twist, though, because you have both the `from` and the `to` fields.
+      As a user, I want to find a specific rate, but I am too lazy to scan through all the rates with my eyes, I want to be able to type in and search!

 ---